 What projects is Cinespace looking for?

-Cinespace is looking for projects, which exhibit a strong authorial vision, a compelling story, and fresh, interesting characters that present a view of and/or are made by Victoria’s culturally-diverse population, with culturally-appropriate production practices and methodologies.
+Cinespace is looking for projects, which exhibit a strong authorial vision, a compelling story, and fresh, interesting characters that present a view of and/or are made by Victoria’s culturally-diverse and inter-cultural population, with culturally-appropriate production practices and methodologies.

 Screen projects can be drama, comedy, other genre, documentary, mockumentary, experimental, social video, or any hybrid of these forms you can come up with.
 Be aware that because we're not offering animation facilities and due to the period of time in which a residency takes place, we are less likely to accept a project application that is strongly animation based.
 Because the project has such tight production and post-production parameters, we will select projects which we feel confident can be realised within these parameters.
 This means that the projects must be based on a simple, yet compelling, idea.
 Any type of narrative screen production (scripted or unscripted) can be supported including: